studio0rpiment/wayside-app/README.md

-# WAYSIDE>AT app develop repository
+# WAYSIDE.AT app development repository